atlassian-labs/dc-migration-assistant/jira-e2e-tests/README.md

 has had the license field removed, and in must be injected before use.
 The license can be aquired from several places:

-* Members of the DC Deployments team have access to "Jira E2E smoketest license" in [LastPass](https://lastpass.com).
+* Members of the DC Deployments team have access to "Trebuchet Jira E2E smoketest license 2" in [LastPass](https://lastpass.com).
 * Other Atlassians can generate a license via the [License Encoder Service](https://license-encoder-service--app.ap-southeast-2.dev.atl-paas.net/).